Liouvillian skin effect in a one-dimensional open many-body quantum system with generalized boundary conditions: Solution in generalized boundary conditions

 Moving on now to consider the more general situation, i.e., neither $\delta_L$ nor $\delta_R$ is zero.
 First, we find that co-flow boundary hopping strength $\delta_R$ is exponentially amplified ($\delta_Re^{\phi L}\hat{S}_{1}^{+} \hat{S}_{L}^{-}$) if one employs the gauge transformation done above.
 This implies that we could not extract correct consequences from the gauge transformation, indicating that the wavefunction ansatz in the OBC has failed because it no longer matches boundary conditions induced by $\delta_R$.

-In fact, as shown in appendix \ref{App3}, in the thermodynamic limit, the eigenfunction necessarily takes the form of a PBC-like wavefunction instead of the OBC-like one.
+In fact, as shown in the appendix \ref{App3}, in the thermodynamic limit, the eigenfunction necessarily takes the form of a PBC-like wavefuction instead of the OBC-like one.
 Concretely, the PBC-like eigenfunction dismisses the LSE and consists of modified plane waves $\lambda^{\frac{x_j}{L}}e^{ik_{P_j}x_j}$ instead of original plane waves.
 The amplitudes of modified plane waves depend on the ratio of $\lambda=Je^{\phi}/\delta_R$, leading to the density distribution at the right boundary ($x_j=L$) only enlarge $\lambda$ times greater than the left boundary ($x_j=1$) which fundamentally differs from the OBC case where the LSE manifests itself in exponential amplifier $e^{\phi L}$ of the density distribution.
-In order to characterize the distinction between them, we compute the ratio of up-spin particle number between the right and left boundary $\langle N_{L\uparrow}\rangle/\langle N_{1\uparrow}\rangle$ as illustrated in Fig. \ref{Fig4}(a) and Fig. \ref{Fig4}(b).
+In order to characterize the distinction between them, we compute the ratio of up-spin particle number between the right and left boundary $\langle n_{L\uparrow}\rangle/\langle n_{1\uparrow}\rangle$ as illustrated in Fig. \ref{Fig4}(a) and Fig. \ref{Fig4}(b).
 For the case of GBC $\delta_R=0$, the ratio is exponentially divergent due to the LSE while it remains a finite value for the GBC $\delta_R\neq0$ showing the absence of the LSE.
 Moreover, the distinction is also reflected in the imbalance of eigenstates.
 Introducing mean imbalance $\overline{\mathcal{I}}=\sum_n \mathcal{I}_{n}/\mathcal{D}$ where $\mathcal{I}_{n}$ denotes the imbalance of $n$-th eigenstate, the significant difference can be visualized from Fig. \ref{Fig4}(c) and Fig. \ref{Fig4}(d).
-For the GBC ($\delta_R=0$), $\overline{\mathcal{I}}$ gradually approaches one as the system size grows since eigenstates exhibit the LSE, but it has a nearly constant once a finite $\delta_R\neq0$ involved.
-That is to say, the LSE is fragile under the perturbation of co-flow boundary hopping $\delta_R$ but can survive for the counter-flow term $\delta_L$.